mikeyt120/WPT/README.md

 Tracking parameter settings and classification model settings for each test in the paper are described in "Algorithm Key Parameters for Each Test.docx" and "Classification_model_results.docx" (accompanied by "WPT_CNN_lab_best_results.xlsx").

 Note: The SM2p2_comp.mp4 video provided is a compressed version of the original test SM2.2 video, therefroe the results for SM2.2 in the paper may be very slightly different (but not by much).
+This video is made available courtesy of the Queensland Government Hydraulics Laboratory.